-6-18 Working Effectively with a Difficult School Board District Coaching and Consultation Service
+6-28 Working Effectively with a Difficult School Board

 While most board members are dedicated to doing what is best for children, it takes only one or two difficult members to stall progress.
 Some members want to be superintendents, others want to micromanage, and some fail to see the big picture.
-As recently retired school superintendents, who had successful long-term tenures in their district, our consultants can help you improve overall superintendent and board relationships by identifying strategies to deal with difficult members or work with the entire committee to forge more effective relationships.
+As a recently retired school superintendent (Lexington, MA) and former school committee/board member (Newton, MA), Dr. Ash can help you improve overall superintendent and board relationships by identifying strategies to deal with difficult members or work with the entire committee to forge more effective relationships.